IBM/ACE-RISCV/verification/readme.md

 **Software**
 * Hypervisor verification: While our security monitor architecture can ensure confidentiality of VMs without trusting the hypervisor, VMs may still need to communicate with the hypervisor (e.g. for IO).
 One may want to prove that the hypervisor is still trustworthy or that it responds correctly to hypercalls.
-  Our architecture assumes that the hypervisor retains control over threads scheduling, so it is in control over the availability of confidential VMs.
+  Our architecture assumes that the hypervisor retains control over thread scheduling, so it is in control over the availability of confidential VMs.
 One might try to prove the correctness of the hypervisor in order to get availability guarantees.
 * VM verification: In order to actually run a secure workload end-to-end, one would have to verify the code of confidential VMs protected by the security monitor.
 * Low-level firmware/bootloader verification: Our security monitor currently builds on OpenSBI, which we trust.
   In future work, we would like to deprivilege firmware (see discussions in the RISC-V community on M-mode partitioning or M-mode lightweight isolation) or reimplement and prove the minimal set of required functionalities of the M-mode firmware (e.g., OpenSBI).